Why was suspect in Canadian stabbing rampage on the streets?

 Canadian Public Safety Minister Marco Mendicino said there will be an investigation into the parole board’s assessment of Sanderson.

-“I want to know the reasons behind the decision” to release him, he said.
+“I want to know the reasons behind the decision” to release him, Mendicino said.
 “I’m extremely concerned with what occurred here.
 A community has been left reeling.”

 Sanderson and his brother Damien, 30, are accused of killing 10 people and wounding 18 in a string of attacks across an Indigenous reserve and in the nearby town of Weldon.
 Damien was found dead Monday, and police were investigating whether his own brother killed him.